Depression in Older Adults

 move when they are depressed may regret it once they are better.

 Remember that social services may be able to help with self-care,

 - Don't judge and do be supportive - depression is an illness

 Organisations that can help

-An excellent site, providing help, information, advice and
+Provides help, information, advice and support for older